Fujifilm X100T vs Leica M9

-The Fujifilm X100T and the Leica M9 are two enthusiast cameras that were announced, respectively, in September 2014 and September 2009.
+The Fujifilm X100T and the Leica M9 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and September 2009.
 The X100T is a fixed lens compact, while the M9 is a rangefinder-style mirrorless.
-The cameras are based on an APS-C (X100T) and a full frame sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 18.1 MP.
+The cameras are based on an APS-C (X100T) and a full frame (M9) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 18.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is notably larger (18 percent) than the Fujifilm X100T.
 In this context, it is worth noting that neither the X100T nor the M9 are weather-sealed.